microsoft/reverse-proxy/docs/docfx/articles/transforms.md

 ### AddRequestTransform

-[AddRequestTransform](xref:Microsoft.ReverseProxy.Abstractions.Config.TransformBuilderContextFuncExtensions) is a `TransformBuilderContext` extension method that defines a request transform as a `Func<RequestTransformContext, Task>`.
+[AddRequestTransform](xref:Microsoft.ReverseProxy.Abstractions.Config.TransformBuilderContextFuncExtensions) is a `TransformBuilderContext` extension method that defines a request transform as a `Func<RequestTransformContext, ValueTask>`.
 This allows creating a custom request transform without implementing a `RequestTransform` derived class.

 ### AddResponseTransform

-[AddResponseTransform](xref:Microsoft.ReverseProxy.Abstractions.Config.TransformBuilderContextFuncExtensions) is a `TransformBuilderContext` extension method that defines a response transform as a `Func<ResponseTransformContext, Task>`.
+[AddResponseTransform](xref:Microsoft.ReverseProxy.Abstractions.Config.TransformBuilderContextFuncExtensions) is a `TransformBuilderContext` extension method that defines a response transform as a `Func<ResponseTransformContext, ValueTask>`.
 This allows creating a custom response transform without implementing a `ResponseTransform` derived class.

 ### AddResponseTrailersTransform

-[AddResponseTrailersTransform](xref:Microsoft.ReverseProxy.Abstractions.Config.TransformBuilderContextFuncExtensions) is a `TransformBuilderContext` extension method that defines a response trailers transform as a `Func<ResponseTrailersTransformContext, Task>`.
+[AddResponseTrailersTransform](xref:Microsoft.ReverseProxy.Abstractions.Config.TransformBuilderContextFuncExtensions) is a `TransformBuilderContext` extension method that defines a response trailers transform as a `Func<ResponseTrailersTransformContext, ValueTask>`.
 This allows creating a custom response trailers transform without implementing a `ResponseTrailersTransform` derived class.

 ### RequestTransform